 Social unrest has been bubbling to the surface in the news all over America, and around the world for some time now.
 As interesting as it is to entertain the idea of having our own Arab Spring here in America, the odds of a violent revolution occurring here are probably nil.
 Prior to major revolutions of the past such as the French and Russian Revolutions, the masses were seriously oppressed by the ruling classes, living under extreme taxation, and starving for decades.
 As grave as things may seem, America is still the most lavish nation on Earth and nowhere near abject poverty.
-Therefore, I don't anticipate a full-blown violent revolution (Americans have become far too complacent for that), but rather a Quiet Revolutionary Period that will ultimately enact major change over time.
+As a Patriot, I don't anticipate a full-blown violent revolution (Americans have become far too complacent for that), but rather a Quiet Revolutionary Period that will ultimately enact major change over time and awaken many people.
 Not every revolution must result in conflict.
 As Sun Tzu states (on one of my T-shirts):

 The greatest victory is that which requires no battle.There are endless issues of greed and corruption within the global and political elites, but clearing this bilge will require much more than violence or extreme political upheaval.
 It will require a massive shift of individuals ideals and consciousness, a shift that has been lurking in the shadows, a shift that has already begun... while there may in fact be an extreme political divide, individuals are banding together to create a force for change and taking stock in what we are all doing on this planet in an effort to do things better.